foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/MLI_helpers/MLI_helpers.rst

 .. _mli_helpers:

-MLI helpers
+MLI Helpers
 ===========

-The MLI helpers are a set of utility functions for getting information from data structures and performing various operations on it.
+The MLI Helpers are a set of utility functions for getting information from data structures and performing various operations on it.

 .. toctree::